Read online from anywhere.

 Language Courses from Arabic to Yiddish.

-Government Documents are federal and state government information that is available to the public.
 Government documents come in a variety of formats from books to pamphlets, and cover a wide array of topics and may be used for research purposes in almost any discipline.

 Pearsall Library's paper government document collection includes maps, educational resources, health and human services materials, environmental science information, legislative documents, statistics, and much more.
 These documents are available in the library catalog, under the Collection names "US Gov Documents" and "NC Documents."
 Ask a librarian for help finding these items on the shelves.